 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (including St. John’s wort) you are taking or plan to take.
 Triumeq may affect the way other medicines or products work, and other medicines or products may affect how Triumeq works.
 Taking Triumeq together with certain medicines or products may cause serious, life-threatening side effects.
-Do not take Triumeq if you take dofetilide.
-Taking Triumeq and dofetilide together can cause side effects that may be serious or life threatening.

 How should I take Triumeq?